-There are lots of reasons why you might want to schedule a professional inspection for your home by qualified Toronto plumbers.
+There are lots of reasons why you might want to schedule a professional inspection for your home by a qualified Toronto plumbers.
 Whether you suspect that you have problems in the pipes, are buying or selling a home or simply following best practices by having an annual check-up, your residential plumbing inspection involves a number of specific processes.

 Here are 6 things you can expect your plumber to check during an inspection.

 Locating the home’s water meter and the pipes that carry water from the municipal supply to the faucets is vital.
 Once your plumber finds the water source, he will shut off the water to the house using the shut-off valve.
 Next, he’ll check whether any water comes out when a faucet is turned on in the home.
 If it does, it means the valve isn’t secure and this could cause all sorts of problems—including high utility bills.

 Your plumbing contractor will also check the size of the water pipes that determine the water pressure, to make sure you’re getting adequate flow.
 He (or she – let’s not generalize here) will examine the condition of the water pipes to see if they contain toxic substances.
 Toronto still has homes built before 1986 that have lead or galvanized water pipes, which need to be replaced with safer materials by law, and the City offers subsidies to help cover the cost.